FabioPINO/science-docs/index.md

 This site is a collection of **projects**, **tutorials** and **study notes** aimed for explorers and experimenters who are willing to study scientific or engineering subjects with what Richard Feynman called: *"the pleasure of finding things out"*.

+Check out also the watercolours section if you feel like!

 # Projects

 ### Objectif Morse